 Damage - Badly affected plants may die as they are so seriously weakened they cannot withstand the winter frosts.
 It is very unsightly.

 Treatment - A bacterial disease so one of the best ways of dealing with it is by good hygiene.
 This is particularly true for black spot as it over winters on fallen leaves and stem lesions.
-Remove all dead leaves in autumn to prevent the spores from over wintering, burn the leaves or take them to the skip rather than use them for compost or you may well just perpetuate the problem.
+Remove all dead leaves in autumn to prevent the spores from over wintering, burn the leaves or take them to the skip rather than use them for garden compost or you may well just perpetuate the problem.

 Prune out any damaged branches in the spring.

 Black spot particularly attacks roses and it is important to keep them as healthy as possible so they can withstand attacks.
-Mulch with a good thick layer of well rotted farmyard manure around the base of the plants in the autumn and spring.
+Mulch with a good thick layer of well rotted farmyard manure or garden compost around the base of the plants in the autumn and spring.
 It is also worth searching out roses that show resistance to black spot.

 Elder spray.
-This kills aphids,
+This kills

-in preparing the spray use an old saucepan.
+acid, so in preparing the spray use an old saucepan.

-Gather 450g (1 lb) leaves and young stems of elder prefer-ably in spring when the sap is rising.
+Gather 450g (1 lb) leaves and young stems of elder preferably in spring when the sap is rising.
 Place in the saucepan and add 3.3 litres (6pt) water.
 Boil for half an hour, topping up as necessary.
 Strain through old tights and use the liquid cold and undiluted.
 It will keep for three months if bottled tightly while still hot.

 Q. We have a strawberry tree (arbutus unedo) which we planted about 7 years ago.
 The tree has grown to about 18 feet, with abundant healthy foliage on the new growth.
 However, the leaves seem to rapidly develop black spots and die back, leaving only the most recent growth healthy and intact.
 Any regrowth that occurs along the stem also seems to rapidly suffer the same fate.